Marriott Student Learning Center

 - Monday – Friday: 8:00 a.m. – 4:30 p.m.

 Appointments recommended.
 Contact us at firstname.lastname@example.org.

 - To borrow a book or equipment or to reserve a group study room, you must have a valid Cornell ID card.
 All Cornell University students, faculty, and staff with a valid ID card, can borrow reserve books and lending equipment.

-- Only students registered in SHA courses (excluding wines) may reserve one of our group study and/or interview rooms.
+- Only students registered in Cornell Nolan School courses (excluding wines) may reserve one of our group study and/or interview rooms.
 Rooms may be reserved at our service desk for two hours.
 Books and equipment are on a two-hour loan period and cannot be renewed.